qouteall/qouteall-blog/blog/2025/My Views about AI.md

 This issue is commonly encountered in AI coding.
 For example, `index` can mean the index in different things in different context.
 To alleviate this issue, the naming should be more informative, such as `index_of_xxx`, `index_of_yyy_in_zzz`.
 Similarily all context-dependent things should include context in name.

+## In coding: tend to overcomplicate

+In coding, AI tend to use complex solutions to solve a problem.
+Although the complex solution sometimes work, the added complexity adds new sources of bugs.
+It adds tech debt and is problematic when project is complex.

+This is probably related to RL.

 ## Context rot issue